 The Society holds general meetings on the first Friday of each month (except for major holidays) at 7:30 PM in the depot.

+We now have a SLHRS Logo Shop!
+All proceeds will go towards the General Operating Fund of the Society!
+You can also donate specifically to the fund to Repaint the Depot by contacting our treasurer Pat Stratton directly!
 For those who would like to contribute to the San Leandro Historical Railway Society (SLHRS) and choose not to participate in the Society, there are Contributing Sponsorships available for as little as $15 per year.

 Please feel free to join our cause on Facebook & Donate via the Causes application!